cleanlab/label-error-detection-benchmarks/README.md

 # Label Error Detection Benchmarks

-This repo contains code to reproduce results in the paper "Model-Agnostic Label Quality Scoring to Detect Real-World Label Errors" (TODO: insert link).
+Code to reproduce the results from our paper "Model-Agnostic Label Quality Scoring to Detect Real-World Label Errors".

-Full detail of results can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1EvdeGOtLW7z4C7Edg3FIg0Q-Su_AqtsmRzVv5_uuPO4/edit?usp=sharing).
+Raw tables of all performance numbers for each method+dataset can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1EvdeGOtLW7z4C7Edg3FIg0Q-Su_AqtsmRzVv5_uuPO4/edit?usp=sharing).

 ## Download Datasets